COVID- 19 School Reopening Plan 2020

 1) Educators will be stationed at the 2 student entrances and front door as follows:

-- Monica/Nicole/MiMi-clinic side door for cos day seniors
+- MiMi-clinic side door for cos day seniors

-- Stephen-break room side door for cos day juniors
+- Cait-break room side door for cos day juniors

 - Denise-front door for all skin care

-- MiMi-break room side door for cos night juniors
+- Kelly-break room side door for cos night juniors

 2) Students must use their assigned door to enter the building.